Zenika/zenika-career-paths-framework/paths/business.md

 In order to grow in that path, we designed 3 different levels we thought relevant for any type of Business person:
 - __Opportunity seeker__: is able to listen to the demand and satisfy it
 - __Business Creator__: is able to analyze the demand and satisfy the underlying need
-- __Business Developer__: is able to developp a set of demands and to satisfy the needs according to the customer capacity.
+- __Business Developer__: is able to manage a growing set of demands and to satisfy needs of the recipient according to their capacity
 - __New Market Explorer__: is able to anticipate the demand and create a new need